-Each blank survey starts off with a blank Multiple choice question in the Default question block (see below for information on question blocks).
+Each blank survey starts off with a blank Multiple choice question in the Default question block (see Question blocks for more information on these).
 You can change the type of this question by selecting it and choosing from the available question types using the Question type drop down list in the Edit question menu at the left of the screen:

-Similarly when you select Add new question you can choose from the list of available question types, and you can always change this later as detailed above.
+Similarly, when you select Add new question you can choose from the list of available question types, and again you can always change this later.
 When using the Curtin Qualtrics licence, there is a large range of question types to choose from, as listed below.
-To learn more about a question type, click on the option you’d like to know more about.
+To learn more about a question type, click on the option you’d like to know more about:

 Additionally, you can make edits to a question by selecting it and choosing from the options that appear on the Edit question menu to the left of screen.
 These options vary according to the question type, but may include choosing the text type (e.g. single or multiple lines), allowing multiple answers, changing the number of choices, changing the formatting of the choices, adding requirements (such as forcing or requesting a response), adding validation, and adding question behaviour, as detailed below.

-Example: In the Test survey let’s use the menu on the first ‘Text/Graphic’ question (where you have provided instructions) to add a page break below it so it appears on its own page.
+In the Test survey, click the three dots to display the menu for the first question (the question where you have provided instructions).
+Then select Add page break to add a page break below it, so that these instructions appear on their own page.

-Let’s use the edit question menu on the left to add a validation to the postcode question in your Test survey to check that the participant enters a valid postcode.
-First select the question then toggle on Add validation and then change ‘Minimum length’ to Content type using the drop down menu, then choose Postal code from the new Content type drop down menu, and AU from the new Postal code drop down menu, as shown below:
+Next, let’s add some validation to the second question (the postcode question) to ensure the participant enters a valid postcode.
+To do this, click on the question and then use the Edit question menu on the left of screen to toggle on Add validation.
+Change ‘Minimum length’ to Content type using the drop-down menu, then choose Postal code from the new Content type drop-down menu, and AU from the new Postal code drop-down menu, as shown below:

 So far, your Test survey questions might look like the following in the survey builder: